Before the Conference

 - No one is asking questions to some or all of the presenters: If possible, jot down a few questions that you can ask of each presenter in case this happens.

-- A presenter does not show up: Contact the program chair of any presenters that do not show up.
+- A presenter does not show up: Contact the program chair to notify them of any presenters who do not show.

 - An attendee is being unruly: Establish the guidelines for the session before beginning.
 If an attendee is being disruptive, ask that questions/comments be held until the end so that the session does not fall behind time.
 If the person continues to be disruptive, report it to a room monitor or to APHA staff.